mikrobe/trainingbot/README.md

 ### Rules
 The bot will generate two workouts per sport each week [6].
 A short one (focus: intensity) and a long one (focus: volume).
 The training plan is a balanced amount of intensity and volume that increases an athlete’s functional threshold power (FTP) [5].
-The bot uses a weight factor to slightly adapt the weekly increase/decrease in workouts. depending of you level. beginner : -2
+The bot uses a weight factor to slightly adapt the weekly increase/decrease in workouts. depending of you level:
+* beginner : -2
-Normal : 0
+* Normal : 0
-Advance : +2
+* Advance : +2

 The athlete follows the prescribed workout.
 The bot will adapt the workout plan by using a machine learning (ml) algorithm to detect over/under training.
 The ml is using examples of